felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

   :group 'bbdb-record-edit
   :type '(repeat regexp))

+(defcustom bbdb-default-xfield 'notes
+  "Default xfield when editing BBDB records."
+  :group 'bbdb-record-edit
+  :type '(symbol :tag "Xfield"))

+(defcustom bbdb-edit-foo (cons bbdb-default-xfield 'current-fields) "Fields to edit with command `bbdb-edit-foo'.
+This is a cons pair (WITHOUT-PREFIX .
+WITH-PREFIX).
+The car is used if the command is called without a prefix.
+The cdr is used if the command is called with a prefix.

+WITHOUT-PREFIX and WITH-PREFIX may take the values: name            The full name affix           The list of affixes organization    The list of organizations aka             the list of AKAs mail            the list of email addresses phone           the list of phone numbers address         the list of addresses current-fields  Read the field to edit using a completion table
+                   that includes all fields of the current record. all-fields      Read the field to edit using a completion table that includes all fields currently known to BBDB.

+Any other symbol is interpreted as the label of an xfield."
+  :group 'bbdb-record-edit
+  :type '(cons (symbol :tag "Field without prefix")
+               (symbol :tag "Field with prefix")))

 MUA interface

+(defcustom bbdb-annotate-field bbdb-default-xfield
+  "Field to annotate via `bbdb-annotate-record' and friends.
+This may take the values:
+ affix           The list of affixes organization    The list of organizations aka             the list of AKAs mail            the list of email addresses all-fields      Read the field to edit using a completion table
+                   that includes all fields currently known to BBDB.

+Any other symbol is interpreted as the label of an xfield."
+  :group 'bbdb-mua
+  :type '(symbol :tag "Field to annotate"))

+(defcustom bbdb-mua-edit-field bbdb-default-xfield
+  "Field to edit with command `bbdb-mua-edit-field' and friends.
+This may take the values:
+ name            The full name
+ affix           The list of affixes organization    The list of organizations aka             the list of AKAs mail            the list of email addresses all-fields      Read the field to edit using a completion table
+                   that includes all fields currently known to BBDB.

+Any other symbol is interpreted as the label of an xfield."
+  :group 'bbdb-mua
+  :type '(symbol :tag "Field to edit"))

 (defcustom bbdb-mua-update-interactive-p '(search . query) "How BBDB's interactive MUA commands update BBDB records.